NewsUKArchive/fructose/README.md

 ## Writing tests

-In a before hook import setup from fructose and run.
+In a before, hook import setup from fructose and await on.

 ```
 fructose.hooks.mobile.setup();